sunnyrainS2/Exercise/ASM:_A_Programmable_Interface_for_Extending_Android_Security.md

 ### Goal and contributions

 ##### Goal
-to promote OS security extensibility in the Android platform
+> promote OS security extensibility in the Android platform

 ##### Contributions
 > 1. identify the authorization hook semantics required for new operating systems such as Android.